 E. Mitigation Of Impacts On Adjacent Land Uses

 Licensee must mitigate any adverse impact caused by withdrawals permitted herein on an adjacent land use which existed at the time of Supplemental Site Certification Application for Stanton 2 and any subsequent unit.
-DEP has the right to curtail permitted withdrawal rates or water allocations unless the impacts can be mitigated by licensee.
+DEP has the right to curtail permitted withdrawal rates or water allocations unless the impacts can be mitigated by the Licensee.
 Adverse impacts are exemplified by, but not limited to: 1.
 Significant reduction in water levels in an adjacent surface water body; 2.
 Significant potential for land collapse or subsidence off-site caused by a reduction in water levels; or 3.
 Damage to crops, wetlands and other types of off-site vegetation.
 [Paragraphs 9.4.3; 10.3(b)(d)(g)(h)(i), A.H.]

 F. Identification Tags